 In order to verify the accuracy of the simulations, convergence tests of the simulations were run in order to find the strict numerical tolerance settings required.
 Both absolute and relative tolerances were then tightened by an additional three orders-of-magnitude for all results shown in the report.
-To prevent decay of short-lived fission products which would affect the earliest cooling times, a 1 μ s irradiation of 1E22 n/s was used.
+To prevent decay of short-lived fission products which would affect the earliest cooling times, a 1 $\mu$ s irradiation of 1E22 n/s was used.
 In order to isolate the the fission yield file entry for one specific energy, a flux was used which contained only one non-zero entry in the energy group of the desired 0.0253 eV or 400 keV.
-In all cases, the independent fission yield files were used for pulses and other finite irradiations, although cumulative yields may be read by FISPACT-II using the CUMFYLD keyword.
+In all cases, the independent fission yield files were used for pulses and other finite irradiations.